AdobeDocs/analytics.en/help/components/cda/replay.md

 As soon as a hit is collected, CDA attempts to stitch it to known devices.
 Consider the following example, where Bob uses two devices.

+>[!NOTE]
+>
+>Hits older than 12h will not be stitched in the live flow.
+This applies to use cases supporting timestamped hits.
+However, these hits will be covered via the Replay stitching, provided they fall in the replay lookback window.

 *Data as it appears the day it is collected:*

 | Timestamp | ECID | eVar1 or CustomerID | Explanation of hit | People metric (cumulative) using Device Graph | People metric (cumulative) using Field-based stitching |